softwaremill/scalatimes/README.md

 ### Disk cache

-The app tries to load campaigns from local cache directory `/home/scalatimes/cache`.
+The app tries to load campaigns from local cache directory specified by `CACHE_PATH`.
 This directory can be purged to force reload from MailChimp API.

 ### Fix archive page